scgbckbone/python-bitcointx/README.md

 If you want script verification with consensus rules, you should use libbitcoinconsensus (https://github.com/bitcoin/bitcoin/blob/master/doc/shared-libraries.md), available via `ConsensusVerifyScript()` in `bitcointx.core.bitcoinconensus`.
+But also please note that `ConsensusVerifyScript()` does not check any standardness rules, only consensus rules.

 Script evaluation code of VerifyScript() is NOT in sync with Bitcoin Core code, and lacks some features.
 While some effort was made to make it behave closer